A Holistic Survey of Wireless Multipath Video Streaming: Historical Overview of Video Streaming

-The next protocol in the timeline of Figure~\ref{fig:videoStreamingProtocols} is the MPEG Media Transport (MMT)~\cite{MPEG-H2014part1}.
+The next protocol in the timeline of Figure~\ref{fig:videoStreamingProtocols} is the MPEG Media Transport~(MMT)~\cite{MPEG-H2014part1}.
 It was standardized by MPEG in 2014 considering recent changes in multimedia delivery and requirements for Internet technologies, such as IP and HTML for Internet-based video streaming solutions~\cite{lim2014new}.
 This protocol also supports UHD resolution and HEVC video codec.
-MMT was designed to inherit some MPEG-2 TS features, such as content agnostic media delivery, easy conversion between storage and delivery format and support of multiplexing.
+MMT was designed to inherit some MPEG-2 TS features, such as {content-agnostic} media delivery, easy conversion between storage and delivery format and {multiplexing support}.
 In addition, MMT was developed due to a need for an international standard to support hybrid delivery in various heterogeneous network environments.
-Then, in 2015, implementation guidelines standardized to provide technical guidelines for implementing and deploying MMT systems.
+Then, in 2015, implementation guidelines { were standardized} to provide technical guidelines for implementing and deploying MMT systems.

 { The last highlight point in the timeline is MMT enhancement for mobile environment specifying multipath support which has already been added to the protocol and standardized~\cite{Coding2017}. } MMT was adopted by some recent standards, such as the ATSC 3.0~\cite{ye2016shvc}, which is a recent standard with a hybrid delivery model which includes MMT and DASH.
-Especially, in ATSC 3.0, MMT protocol (MMTP)~\nomenclature{MMTP}{MPEG Media Transport Protocol} is proposed for broadcasting, and DASH over HTTP is proposed for broadband service.
+Especially, in ATSC 3.0, MMT protocol~(MMTP)~\nomenclature{MMTP}{MPEG Media Transport Protocol} is proposed for broadcasting, and DASH over HTTP is proposed for broadband service.

-One important difference between DASH and MMT is that, typically, DASH supports a client driven Quality of Service (QoS)~\nomenclature{QoS}{Quality of Service} control standard, while MMT supports a server driven QoS control services~\cite{ye2016shvc}.
+One important difference between DASH and MMT is that, typically, DASH supports a client driven Quality of Service~(QoS)~\nomenclature{QoS}{Quality of Service} control standard, while MMT supports a server driven QoS control services~\cite{ye2016shvc}.
 More technical details on MMT are provided in Section~\ref{sec: Application Layer Approaches}.

-To that end, multipath has been investigated in some of the above mentioned video streaming protocols but not in all of them, especially it has not investigated for the proprietary protocols due to their closed and incompatible design (Figure~\ref{fig:videoStreamingProtocols}). \\
+Adding multipath capabilities has been investigated in some of the {above-mentioned} video streaming protocols but not in all of them, especially {it has not been investigated} for the proprietary protocols due to their closed and incompatible design~(Figure~\ref{fig:videoStreamingProtocols}).